 Good advice is always best when it comes from someone’s personal experience.
 And when that person is someone you know or have something in common with, you regard that advice as even more valuable.

-In the space of about a year, I stopped doing 20 unusual things that were somehow preventing me from living at the level I really wanted to.
-I call them unusual because you would not normally consider them, when you think of things that are holding you back.
+In the space of about a year, I stopped doing 20 obvious things that were somehow preventing me from living at the level I really wanted to.
+Even as they are staring you right in the face, you would not normally consider them, when you think of things that are holding you back.

 And what’s more, as we small business owners know, anything that’s holding us back, is doing the same to our businesses as well.

 When I finally, reluctantly (they were such a part of me!) released these things, I felt like I had release the brakes on some hidden part of my life.
 When I thought my self-esteem was high, it went even higher.
 I now feel so much more liberated and overall, I worry even less (something I did not think was possible).

 And since I’m just like you, I’m using my experience to give you some good advice so you can improve your life and your business at the same time.

 So, in no particular order, here are those things I stopped doing and if you’re guilty of doing any of them, I want you to stop right now!

 1. Believing that opportunities are “missed” or “lost”

 They’re not…they’re all around us.
 And the ones YOU didn’t take up were taken up by someone else, who needed them more than you.
 This frees you to take up those that are just right for you.

 When I embraced this truth, albeit encouraged by my sons, I also became better at evaluating opportunities and selecting only those that were right for me.